We focus on five social themes.

 On our TNOTIME platform you can find blogs, interviews and background stories.
 Discover the field of TNO captured in photographs, animations, video and text.
 Share interesting articles and powerful infographics, or download whitepapers.

-The research group Functional Ingredients offers research aimed at developing new applications for biopolymers.
-Biopolymers are widely found in nature and are currently used in almost countless number of applications, both food and non-food.
-The activities of FI cover the chain from ingredient development to applications in a multidisciplinary way.
+The research group Functional Ingredients (FI) offers research with a focus on development of new applications for biopolymers.
+Biopolymers are produced on a large scale in nature and are used in both food and non-food applications.
+The research activities of FI enclose the whole industrial chain from ingredient development and application in final products whereby various disciplines, necessary for executing these applications, are integrated.

 Functional Ingredients operates in 4 main research areas, namely: